WZZM: Gannett/Tegna ownership

-From 1967 to 1987, a weather ball sat atop the Michigan National Bank building in Grand Rapids, utilizing 288 colored neon lights to convey forecast precipitation or changes in temperature, until it was removed because its weight had caused structural damage.
+From 1967 to 1987, a weather ball sat atop the Michigan National Bank building in Grand Rapids, using 288 colored neon lights to convey forecast precipitation or changes in temperature, until it was removed because its weight had caused structural damage.
 The station located the stainless steel ball in a scrapyard in Kalamazoo in 1999 and applied to authorities in Walker to mount a 100 ft pole to display it near its studios in 2002.
 New neon tubes were fitted atop the restored weather ball, which returned to service in 2003.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WZZM was retained by the latter company, named Tegna.

-Pending sale to Nexstar Media Group
+Nexstar ownership

 In August 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Grand Rapids, Nexstar already owns WOOD-TV, WOTV, and WXSP-CD.
+In Grand Rapids, Nexstar already owned WOOD-TV, WOTV, and WXSP-CD.
+The deal was completed on March 19, 2026, and included approval from the FCC's Media Bureau for Nexstar to own three full-power station licenses in markets such as Grand Rapids.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.